Key takeaways

 Manage their blood sugar levels

 Tips for use: While the amount of weight loss driven by berberine is small, it can still be part of a larger approach to weight loss.
-Keep in mind, though, that it tends to take time to see the effects — almost a year for a reduction in waist circumference, according to some studies.
+Keep in mind, though, that it tends to take time to see the effects — almost a year, according to some studies.

 Research shows that the most effective dose of berberine for weight loss is 1 gram per day.